Federal Bank: History

-The Federal Bank Limited (the erstwhile Travancore Federal Bank Limited) was incorporated with an authorized capital of ₹5000 at Nedumpuram, a place near Thiruvalla in Central Travancore on 23 April 1931 under the Travancore Companies Act.
+The Federal Bank Limited (the erstwhile Travancore Federal Bank Limited) was incorporated with an authorised capital of ₹5000 at Nedumpuram, a place near Thiruvalla in Central Travancore on 23 April 1931 under the Travancore Companies Act.
 It started business of auction-chitty and other banking transactions connected with agriculture and industry.

 The bank was named Federal Bank Limited on 2 December 1949, after completing the formalities of Banking Regulation Act, 1949.
 It is considered as one of the major Indian commercial banks in the private sector having more than thousand branches and ATMs spread across different States in India.
 Between 1963 and 1970, Federal Bank took over Chalakudy Public Bank (est. 20 July 1929 in Chalakudy), Cochin Union Bank (est. 1963) in Thrissur, Alleppey Bank (est. 1964; Alappuzha), St. George Union Bank (est. 1965) in Puthenpally, and Marthandam Commercial Bank (est. 1968) in Thiruvananthapuram.
 The bank launched its initial public offering in 1994.

-The bank became a Scheduled Commercial Bank in 1970, which also coincided with the Silver Jubilee Year, since the bank commenced its operation in Aluva and is currently the fourth largest bank in India in terms of capital base.
+The bank became a Scheduled Commercial Bank in 1970, which also coincided with the Silver Jubilee Year, since the bank commenced its operation in Aluva.

 In January 2008, Federal Bank opened its first overseas representative office in Abu Dhabi.
 In November 2016, Federal Bank opened its second UAE representative office, in Dubai.

-Shareholding

-As of December 2022, the institutional holding at the bank is 70.08%, and the public holding is 29.93%.

-Sponsorships

-Federal Bank was the Lead Sponsor of NorthEast United FC in the 2019–20 season of Indian Super League.